sudotman/BetterUnity/README.md

 ## 1. Inspector Additions

-### 1.1 Inspector Button / Call Function in Editor
+### 1.1 CallInEditor

 Allows you to call/execute functions in your script from your inspector.

 You can expose normally to the inspector in Unity and it works great.
-Sometimes, you would want to have a button set to call a function of your liking from the inspector and I tend to use workarounds (such as, setting a boolean and then calling a function after checking the boolean from Update) or creating your custom inspector and having a button there.
+Sometimes, you would want to have a button set to call a function of your liking from the inspector and people tend to use workarounds (such as, setting a boolean and then calling a function after checking the boolean from Update) or creating your custom inspector and having a button there.

 This is a much more easier and simpler addition to your existing scripts and can be called using a simple attribute.